 The Behavior Analyst Certification Board®, Inc. (BACB®) is a nonprofit 501(c)(3) corporation established in 1998 to meet professional credentialing needs identified by behavior analysts, governments, and consumers of behavior analysis services.
-The BACB adheres to the national standards for boards that grant professional credentials.
+The BACB adheres to international standards for boards that grant professional credentials.
 The BACB certification procedures and content undergo regular psychometric review and validation, pursuant to a job analysis survey of the profession and standards established by content experts in the field.

-The Behavior Analyst Certification Board contracts with Pearson VUE for examination administration, and contracts with Professional Testing Incorporated for psychometrics and examination development.
+The Behavior Analyst Certification Board contracts with Pearson VUE for examination administration.
 The BACB administers the examinations several times per year in over 200 sites within the United States and over 150 sites outside the US.
-The BACB has approved course sequences in over 170 universities.
+The BACB has approved course sequences at over 240 universities.

 The Behavior Analyst Certification Board's BCBA and BCaBA credentialing programs are accredited by the National Commission for Certifying Agencies in Washington, DC.
 NCCA is the accreditation body of the Institute for Credentialing Excellence.